Provisioning a Resource

 Once you have the provider name

-you use the reference in the configuration:
+, you can use the reference in the configuration:

 spec: